SGBBB/ECOM-PROJECT--uing-React-/README.md

 ecom is the website .
-Following are the app used inside the application:
+Following are the app used inside the Web-app:
 1.Category
 2.Products
 3. User
 4. Order

-CATEGORY: (Categories like summer collection ,winter collection )
+CATEGORY: (Categories like summer collection ,winter collection ):

 Model:
 1. Name
 2. DEscription